Agentic Inequality: Governing Agentic Inequality: Complexity and Future Directions

 \subsubsection{Regulatory Frameworks for Agentic Interactions}

-Finally, this programme must explore regulatory frameworks designed to manage the social consequences of competitive interactions between agents with vastly different \textit{qualities} and \textit{quantities}.
-Existing legal doctrines are strained by these new asymmetries, and without clear rules, the advantages conferred by superior agents could become entrenched.
-Key questions include: How can legal frameworks be adapted to provide recourse for individuals harmed by disparities in agent \textit{quality} \citep{calvo_supporting_2020}?
-What "agile" or outcome-based regulatory models can keep pace with change while protecting individuals from exploitation by actors deploying vast \textit{quantities} of agents \citep{marchant_growing_2011}?
+A final programme concerns the regulation of asymmetries in agent \textit{quality} and \textit{quantity}.
+These new asymmetries strain existing legal doctrines, and without clearer rules, the advantages conferred by superior agents may become entrenched.
+Key questions include: How can legal frameworks be adapted to provide recourse for individuals harmed by disparities in agent \textit{quality} \citep{Calvo2020}?
+What agile or outcome-based regulatory models can keep pace with technical change while protecting people from exploitation by actors deploying vast numbers of agents \citep{Marchant2011}?